Thursday, 14 February 2013

 88. Record of a Tenement Gentleman (1947)

 Another great example of Yasujiro Ozu's subtly moving and rather beautiful drama films (see Tokyo Story at #56), Record of a Tenement Gentleman is a darkly comic, but no less poignant snap shot of post war Japan.
 The story concerns the residents of a Tokyo slum that has been damaged during the bombing raids of the 1940's.
 All the characters are destitutes.
 Tashiro (played by Ozu regular Chisu Ryu) makes a living in the street telling peoples fortunes.
 One day he meets a young boy who has apparently been abandoned by his father.
 Taking him back to his tenement, he tries to persuade his neighbour, Tamekichi, a pots and pans seller, to take the boy temporarily until they can locate his dad.
 Tamekichi refuses and tells Tashiro to try another neighbour of theirs, a widow named O-tane.
 Although she is reluctant, O-tane eventually agrees to let the boy stay one night.
 Told with Ozu's trademark distinctive visual style, using establishing shots to punctuate scenes, this 'beauty of the every day' is what sets Ozu's films apart, and seems somehow very Japanese.
 The film has a certain pace which keeps us detached from the characters.
 No melodrama, nothing is confronted quite head on.
+As with other masters like Bergman or Tarkovsky, in Ozu's best work (of which Tenement Gentlemen is certainly one) one can feel the presence of genius from the outset.
+These are the films that are the easiest to sit through because, like all great art, they elevate you.
+It is cinema at its most life enhancing.

 87. Jean de Florette/ Manon des Sources (1986)